The Importance of Electrolytes – What Every Runner Needs to Know

 Best foods with electrolytes?

-Eating well through a clever diet is essential.
-Fixing things later is sometimes necessary but a quality diet rich in electrolytes is even more so.
+While it’s important to stay hydrated when running, eating well through a clever diet is essential.
+Fixing things later is often necessary – especially when running very long distances, sweating heavily or running in hot weather – but a quality diet rich in electrolytes is even more so.
 Let’s make sure we do what we can to keep the daily balance in check.

 You should start by eating stuff that is an excellent source of electrolytes and in no particular order here they are: pickles, milk, yogurth, pretzels, prunes, tomatoes, broccolis, spinach, bananas, watermelon, coconut, strawberries, cherries, mango, oranges, potatoes, beans, pumpkins, almonds, tofu, kale and avocado.